 3. Remain Planted in Good Soil

 When you feel the struggle heavy on your back, bury yourself in more good soil.
-Pop into a church before starting the day, read the Bible, put some encouraging messages where you can see them, attend a service, watch an online sermon, ask someone you love to pray with you and meditate on positive thoughts.
+Surround yourself with loving friends, pop into a church before starting the day, read the Bible, put some encouraging messages where you can see them, attend a service, watch an online sermon, ask someone you love to pray with you or meditate on positive thoughts.
 As my husband tells me, stay in the Word.
-The tough times will hit us, but we are living for something bigger.
+The tough times will hit us, but we are living for something bigger

 “But the seed on good soil stands for those with a noble and good heart, who hear the word, retain it, and by persevering produce a crop.”
 (Luke 8:15)